 If it’s your first time riding a zipline, this is a good introduction because the ziplines in Tagaytay are not outrageously terrifying — not too high and not too long.
 Sky Ranch and Tagaytay Picnic Grove both offer zipline experiences.

-The one in Sky Ranch is easy to spot, while the one in Tagaytay Picnic Grove is located near the Eco Trail and Horseback riding circuit.
+The one in Sky Ranch is easy to spot, while the one in Tagaytay Picnic Grove is located at the Picnic Town.
 The rates range from P200 to P500, depending on the type and the day.
 Weekday rates are cheaper.

 4. Tagaytay Picnic Grove